 2. IVIG can be used as a first-line therapy in patients with or at risk for life-threatening hemorrhage, those who are unable to tolerate glucocorticoids, those requiring immediate surgery, or pregnant patients who require urgent treatment.

-3. Patients with H pylori infection should be considered for H pylori eradication therapy, as this can rarely lead to an improvement in the platelet counts (see Peptic Ulcer Disease).
+3. Patients with H pylori infection should be considered for H pylori eradication therapy, as this can sometimes lead to an improvement in the platelet counts (see Peptic Ulcer Disease).

 The choice of second-line treatments depends on patient factors and patient values and preferences.
 For example, rituximab may be preferred for younger females within the first year of the ITP diagnosis, and splenectomy may be preferred for patients who prioritize a durable platelet count response without the use of maintenance pharmacologic treatments.